[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The first three months of 1864 were spent in a routine similar in many particulars to that which Lee had taken up after Burnside's "Mud March" in the winter of 1862‑63.
 From his headquarters in a wood on the southern slope of Clark's Mountain,1 Lee rode daily with Major Venable or Major Marshall or both2 to study some part of his long line of twenty miles.3 As far as practicable, he kept the infantry in sheltered camps and entrusted picketing to the cavalry.
 This was not easy.
 When forage was at its lowest some of the mounted regiments had to ride forty miles to their posts, but there seemed no other way of protecting the front.
 Large units of infantry could not be posted at each ford because it would weaken the army too greatly.
 Small forces, Lee reasoned, could easily be cut off.4

 On February 6 the Federals crossed in strength at Norton's Ford, remained all day and returned that night to the north bank5 — a mere demonstration, Lee thought, "only intended to see where we were and whether they could injure us."6 On February 22, Lee went to Richmond to confer with the President on the military outlook,7 and while there, breakfasting at the White House, was given a lecture on strategy by an Alabama senator.
-He "smiled blandly the while," Mrs. Chesnut noted in her diary, "though he did permit himself a mild sneer at the wise civilians in Congress who refrained from trying the battlefield in person, but from afar dictated the movements of armies."8 Lee spent p219 much time with the President and with General Bragg, who had come to Richmond to act as Indicates a West Point graduate and gives his Class.Mr.
+He "smiled blandly the while," Mrs. Chesnut noted in her diary, "though he did permit himself a mild sneer at the wise civilians in Congress who refrained from trying the battlefield in person, but from afar dictated the movements of armies."8 Lee spent p219 much time with the President and with General Bragg, who had come to Richmond to act as Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Mr.
 Davis' adviser.
 The visit was interrupted on February 29 by the news that General Kilpatrick and Colonel Ulric Dahlgren had launched a long-expected raid on Richmond.9 Lee passed up the railroad only a few hours before Dahlgren struck it, and once again he narrowly escaped capture.10 He immediately organized an expedition into Madison County to meet a diversion incident to the main raid, but this served no other purpose than to expose the men, unsheltered, to freezing weather and to a snowstorm.11 Dahlgren and Kilpatrick were repulsed at the Richmond defenses, and Dahlgren himself was later killed in King and Queen County.
 On his body was found an address to his soldiers, directing that the prisoners in Richmond be released, that the city be burned, and that President Davis and his Cabinet be killed.
-This paper created an immense stir and, later in the spring, prompted General Lee to make formal inquiry of General Indicates a West Point graduate and gives his Class.Meade as to the authenticity of the document.12
+This paper created an immense stir and, later in the spring, prompted General Lee to make formal inquiry of General Indicates a West Point graduate, Class of 1835: a link to his biographical entry in Cullum's Register.Meade as to the authenticity of the document.12

-These were the only operations of importance in northern and central Virginia until Indicates a West Point graduate and gives his Class.Grant opened the Wilderness campaign in May, 1864.
+These were the only operations of importance in northern and central Virginia until Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant opened the Wilderness campaign in May, 1864.
 Numerous warnings from the lower Peninsula of an expedition against Richmond caused Lee to urge the further p220 strengthening of the defenses of that city and of Petersburg.13 He speculated, also, whether this new, anticipated advance on the capital would precede or follow the opening of the campaign in northern Virginia.14 An abortive advance in North Carolina was made on New Berne, February 1‑2, at the instance of General R. F. Hoke and with the approval of Lee.15 After this failure, Lee was anxious to recall Hoke,16 but that officer justified delay by the brilliant capture of Plymouth on April 20, with approximately 2500 prisoners,17 for which exploit he was promoted major general.18

 Insignificant as were these affairs compared with the great battles of the preceding years, there was abundant work for General Lee at headquarters — work as difficult as that of open campaigning, work that called for qualities the lack of which has made many an able field commander a mere name in dusty reports.
 Lee the strategist had to be Lee the diplomatist.
-Many of the best officers were dead, notably Indicates a West Point graduate and gives his Class.Jackson and Indicates a West Point graduate and gives his Class.Pender.
+Many of the best officers were dead, notably Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Jackson and Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Pender.
 Others had been incapacitated or had sustained crippling wounds.
 Some had heart-burnings and a sense of failure.
 Lack of promotion rankled the spirits of not a few.
 In the artillery, Gettysburg had shown that certain of the older men were incompetent and by their seniority were blocking the promotion of younger, more scientific gunners.
 There were in some cases distinct problems of difficult personality or dangerous dislikes.
 All these were aggravated by a long, cold winter of idleness.
 It was Lee's task to remove the incompetent, to promote the deserving, to humble the arrogant, to soothe the sensibilities of the disappointed, and to prepare the command once again for the cruel exactions of what might be the decisive campaign.
 The means he employed to these ends are worthy of examination in some detail.

 In making these and all other promotions, Lee was mindful not only of valor and leadership displayed on the field, but of discipline maintained in camp and on the march.
 He came one day upon a cavalry brigade halted in a lane adjoining a field of ripe watermelons.
 All the troopers except those of one regiment were dismounted and were devouring the melons.
 Lee sent for the colonel of the regiment that had not been allowed to enter the field.
 Why, he asked blandly, were not those men helping themselves to the melons that were so abundant?
 "My men, General," the colonel answered, "are not allowed to disobey your orders concerning pillaging."
 Lee said no more and rode on.
 As it happened, several of the colonels of that brigade had been recommended for promotion.
 When the time came to make the award, Lee gave it to the colonel who had obeyed orders.31 Equal stress he always placed upon the temperance of those who were considered for high command.
 "I cannot," he said, "place in control of others one who cannot control himself."32

 The promotions in the artillery caused much concern and called for the full measure of Lee's diplomacy.
-He seems to have been p223 guided largely by the judgment of General Indicates a West Point graduate and gives his Class.Pendleton, who prepared a full and lengthy memorandum on the qualifications of the various corps chiefs and battalion commanders.33 In carrying out Pendleton's recommendations, Lee took good care that older officers like Colonel J. B. Walton of the First Corps should not have their sensibilities offended by transfers,34 and he was willing to forego the personal convenience of retaining as capable an assistant as Colonel A. L. Long on his staff in order that Long might have higher rank and the Second Corps the advantage of his services as its chief of artillery.35
+He seems to have been p223 guided largely by the judgment of General Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton, who prepared a full and lengthy memorandum on the qualifications of the various corps chiefs and battalion commanders.33 In carrying out Pendleton's recommendations, Lee took good care that older officers like Colonel J. B. Walton of the First Corps should not have their sensibilities offended by transfers,34 and he was willing to forego the personal convenience of retaining as capable an assistant as Colonel A. L. Long on his staff in order that Long might have higher rank and the Second Corps the advantage of his services as its chief of artillery.35

 Lee was much embarrassed in many cases by the policy of the administration which yielded to the demand that brigade officers should come from the same states as their troops.
 Governor Vance of North Carolina, who visited the army in March, 1864, and made a number of speeches that Lee enjoyed greatly,36 was particularly insistent that his state be "recognized."
-To satisfy him, Lee put the North Carolina cavalry under General L. S. Baker, removed a Virginia brigadier from the command of a mixed brigade of North Carolinians and Virginians, named a Maryland officer of the old army, Indicates a West Point graduate and gives his Class.George H. Steuart, in his place, and transferred General Iverson from a North Carolina to a Louisiana brigade.
+To satisfy him, Lee put the North Carolina cavalry under General L. S. Baker, removed a Virginia brigadier from the command of a mixed brigade of North Carolinians and Virginians, named a Maryland officer of the old army, Indicates a West Point graduate, Class of 1848: a link to his biographical entry in Cullum's Register.George H. Steuart, in his place, and transferred General Iverson from a North Carolina to a Louisiana brigade.
 When Robert Ransom and Pender had been made major generals, North Carolinians succeeded to their brigades, and when Pettigrew died, Kirkland, of the same state, as already noted, was given his troops.37 To maintain capable leadership while respecting state pride was an unending problem with Lee.

 Holding to good men with the same care he exhibited in promoting the capable,38 Lee dealt considerably with those who were incapacitated or of weak physique.
 He felt that an invalid corps should be organized such officers, both that they might be employed and also that their absence might not be injurious to their command or prevent the promotion of capable subordinates.39

 With the indifferent, Lee tried exhortation or satire, and the inexperienced he ceaselessly sought to train in their duties.42 When he had to remove an incompetent man, he did so as tactfully and quietly as possible.
 Not once during the whole war did he initiate court-martial proceedings against an officer, and p225 only in the rarest instances did he call for courts of inquiry.
 One such case occurred after the New Berne operations of January-February, 1864.
-On complaint that General Indicates a West Point graduate and gives his Class.Seth M. Barton had failed to do his expected part, Lee forwarded the information to President Davis, with the statement that he hoped the explanation of General Barton would be satisfactory.43 When the reports failed to clear Barton, Lee promptly asked that a court be convened.44
+On complaint that General Indicates a West Point graduate, Class of 1849: a link to his biographical entry in Cullum's Register.Seth M. Barton had failed to do his expected part, Lee forwarded the information to President Davis, with the statement that he hoped the explanation of General Barton would be satisfactory.43 When the reports failed to clear Barton, Lee promptly asked that a court be convened.44

 Another Jones caused Lee some vexing hours — Major General Samuel Jones, commanding in southwest Virginia.
 Jones was a high-minded, generous gentleman in every sense, and he had admittedly a difficult line to defend, but he had so little success in dealing with the repeated raids of Federal cavalry that the people in that section of Virginia became dissatisfied with him.
 Lee defended him for many months, but concluded at length p226 that a man who could not make better use of his forces should be transferred somewhere else.
 When his judgment became fixed, he proceeded directly and without equivocation.
 Jones was sent to Charleston, S. C., and Major General John C. Breckinridge, former Vice-President of the United States, was named in his stead.47 Before appointing Breckinridge, Davis was urged by some of his friends to name Custis Lee to the place.
 The President was fully satisfied of Custis's qualifications and offered him the post, but Custis was not anxious to have it, and his father was disinclined to put an inexperienced staff officer in command of so important a district.48 Lee was proud of the achievements of his sons and nephews,49 but sedulously avoided anything that smacked of nepotism.
 He refused to take Robert on his staff,50 and when he read that several officers of his name and blood were sponsoring a ball at Charlottesville, he wrote, "There are too many Lees on the committee.
 I like all to be present at battles, but can excuse them at balls."51